 There’s a great post on this subject at Are greetings and salutations redundant in an mail?

 To get around the impersonal problem, people often start a mail message with ‘Hi’.
-If I know the person’s name I use it.
+If they know the person’s name they use it.
 This is respectful, but informal and short.
 It doesn’t carry any baggage.

 I sometimes remember to write ‘Kia Ora‘ when mailing another New Zealander.
 If the phrase offends people, then that’s an added bonus.
 It can get an odd reception from overseas, but most people don’t mind.

 There’s no need to sign-off with anything at the end of a message.
 I have a signature at the bottom of my mail.
 That’s to let people know how to get in touch.
 Nothing else.